Wordius/haconby/content/links/index.md

     - Effect on drainage.
     - The documented dangers of EMF.
     - As long as it is reasoned, not simply “I won't like it” or “It will spoil my view”.
 - [Email it to National Grid](mailto:ContactWMEL@nationalgrid.com?subject=WMEL:%20Letter%20of%20concern), including your email and full postal address, post it to ‘Freepost WM TO EL’ (no stamp necessary) or respond online at [nationalgrid.com/WMEL](https://nationalgrid.com/WMEL).
-The link open a new email and insert National Grid’s email address in the ‘To’ section.
+The link opens a new email and inserts National Grid’s email address in the ‘To’ section.
 Alternatively, National Grid’s email is ‘ContactWMEL@nationalgrid.com’, minus the apostrophes, if you prefer to cut and paste.

 ## Other useful links